 vmcatcher checks the EGI App DB for new or updated images that can be provided to the user communities (VO) supported and with the vmcatcher hooks (glancepush and OpenStack handler for vmcatcher) push updated images from to Glance, using Openstack Python API

+Figure 1.
+Architecture of an OpenStack site within the EGI Federated Cloud

 There are two options for integration: using individual components or by using a configurable Virtual Appliance that encapsulates the components that just use the public APIs of OpenStack (marked as EGI integration tools in the image).
-Both options are detailed in the installation manual.
+Both options are detailed in the installation manual.Installation guideline for OpenNebula providers

-OpenStack-specific experiences, recommendations, tips

-The deployment of EGI Federated Cloud integrator components has started at EMBL-EBI in late 2015.
-The goal was to federate the EMBL-EBI Openstack Kilo site into the EGI Federated Cloud, using the installation documentations that were available from EGI at that time.
-The first feedback from this experience was reported to EGI in the second half of February 2016.
-The feedback pointed out weaknesses in the installation manual and in the quality of some of the software components.
-The relevant EGI teams have implemented improvements both in the software and in the installation manuals.
-Based on the new versions EMBL-EBI successfully federated its OpenStack cloud site during April-May 2016 and these positive experiences, and the integration of the site into EGI’s other operational services using the ELIXIR AAI are reported in section 3.2.

-Installation guideline for OpenNebula providers

 An EGI Cloud Site based on OpenNebula is an ordinary OpenNebula installation with some EGI-specific integration components.
 There are no additional requirements placed on internal site architecture.
 The installation manual available at EGI’s wiki describe all the technical steps to install the federation components on top of an OpenNebula deployment.
 CDMI storage endpoints are currently not supported for OpenNebula-based sites.

-The Figure shows the components and their relation with OpenNebula and EGI services:
+Figure 2 shows the components and their relation with OpenNebula and EGI services:

 rOCCI-server, which provides a standard OCCI interface.
 It translates between OpenNebula API and OCCI.
 It must be configured to use its opennebula backend, and to use voms for authentication.

 local perun scripts, which allow Perun to set up, block and remove user accounts from OpenNebula, thus managing the full life cycle of a user account.

 vmcatcher, which checks the EGI App DB for new or updated images that need to be supported on the site.
 It downloads images and registers them with OpenNebula, so that they can be used in resource instantiation.
 Vmcatcher configuration is explained bellow.

 oneacct scripts, which collect accounting data from OpenNebula and publish those into EGI's APEL instance.
 Oneacct configuration is explained at the FedCloud Accounting page.

 BDII cloud provider, which registers the site's configuration and description through the EGI Information System to facilitate service discovery.

-OpenNebula-specific experiences, recommendations, tips
+Figure 2.
+Architecture of an OpenStack site within the EGI Federated Cloud

+Those

-OpenNebula-based service providers should follow the generic integration guidelines outlined in previous sections.
+OpenNebula-based service providers who want to support ELIXIR should follow the generic integration guidelines outlined in previous sections.
 In order to enable the ELIXIR Compute Platform, the following additional configuration is required:

 Establish CA trust for proxy certificates issued by CILogon (https://snf-676811.vm.okeanos.grnet.gr/ca/demoroot.html)